Chiswick Lease Extension - Free Consultation

 It may end up saving you thousands.

-Leasehold premises in Chiswick with over one hundred years left on the lease are sometimes referred to as ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your premises.
-In such situations there is often little upside in purchasing the reversionary interest unless savings on ground rent and maintenance charges warrant it.
+Leasehold premises in Chiswick with in excess of 100 years left on the lease are sometimes referred to as ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your property.
+In such situations there is often little upside in buying the reversionary interest unless savings on ground rent and service charges merit it.

 Lender Requirement